cjnaz/cjnfuncs/README.md

 # Class set_toolname (toolname) - Set target directories for config and data storage

-set_toolname() centralizes and establishes a set of base directory path variables for use in the script.
+set_toolname() centralizes and establishes a set of base directory path variables for use in the tool script.
 It looks for existing directories, based on the specified toolname, in the site-wide (system-wide) and then user-specific locations.
 Specifically, site-wide config and/or data directories are looked for at (eg) `/etc/xdg/cjnfuncs_testenv` and/or `/usr/share/cjnfuncs_testenv`.
 If site-wide directories are not